 Small estate affidavit is a statutory procedure available to the heirs or legatees of a decedent where no representative of the estate has been appointed.
 Available where gross value of the decedent's personal property does not exceed \$100,000.
-The decedent must be an Illinois resident, 30 days must have elapsed since the decedent's death, and there must be no outstanding creditors.
+The decedent must be an Illinois resident, 30 days must have elapsed since the decedent's death, estate must not include any real property and there must be no outstanding creditors.